rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  where the hype is dead,
- there will still be Bitcoin maximalists working and saving in Bitcoin, buying any Bitcoin you have to sell them.
+ there will still be Bitcoin maximalists working and saving in Bitcoin, buying any Bitcoin you have to sell.
 Even if it's banned, maximalists will still be there, in black and grey markets --
  *staying humble, stacking sats*.